 For information regarding health resources (community health initiatives, the Health Insurance Marketplace, COBRA, etc.) for uninsured Texans needing help with COVID-19 testing or treatment, read Health Resources for Uninsured Texans (COVID-19).

-Every Texan (formerly the Center for Public Policy Priorities - CPPP) has put together a new resource to help Texans understand their health insurance coverage options, whether or not you just lost a job.
+Every Texan (formerly the Center for Public Policy Priorities - CPPP) has put together an article to help Texans understand How to Get Health Insurance, whether or not you just lost a job.

-TDI has tips on how to avoid extra COVID-19 testing charges here.
+The Texas Department of Insurance has tips on how to avoid extra COVID-19 testing charges.

 On March 27, 2020, the Coronavirus Aid, Relief, and Economic Security Act (CARES Act) was signed into law.
 The CARES Act modifies and expands the provisions of the Families First Coronavirus Response Act (the FFCRA) requiring employer-sponsored group health plans (both fully insured and self-funded) to provide cost-free coverage of COVID-19 testing and related items and services.